Chodová Planá: Economy

 Chodová Planá is known for the oldest brewery in the west Bohemian region, which is named Chodovar.
 The first written reference of the brewery is from 1573, however, its much older history is evidenced by cellars from the 14th century, carved in granite rock, still used to brew beer.

 The brewery is best known today for its beer spa.
 Guests can soak in a dark lager/mineral water blend in copper tubs.
 The beer soak spa treatment is said to have medicinal benefits.

 Transport

-The I/21 road, which connects the D5 motorway with Cheb, passes through the market town.
+The I/21 road, which connects the D5 motorway with Cheb, runs through the market town.

 Chodová Planá is located on the railway line Plzeň–Karlovy Vary.

 Sport

 The town has a sports club, TJ Slavoj Chodová Planá.